Ménière’s Disease

 Ménière’s Disease Treatment Overview

 When Ménière’s disease is out of control, the first order of management is to severely restrict sodium chloride intake (table salt).
 Good evidence exists that during susceptible periods, salt loading correlates with more frequent vertigo spells and that lowering of salt intake correlates with an early decrease in vertigo spells and with less hearing fluctuation.
 [1], 25 The thought is that doing so lowers inner ear fluid pressure levels.
 Anything that will cause fluid retention will typically make the symptoms associated with Ménière’s disease worse.
 Women may notice their symptoms becoming worse around their menstrual cycle.
 Symptoms are also commonly but not always worse after eating a salty meal.
 In other words, if you get away with salt indiscretion once, that is not a sign that your inner ears are not sensitive to dietary salt intake.
-It appears that Ménière’s inner ears are suceptible to salt-loading at least some of the time.[2]
+It appears that Ménière’s inner ears are susceptible to salt-loading at least some of the time.[2]

 Medical management of Ménière’s disease includes a strict low-salt diet, diuretics (salt removing medicine), anti-nausea medications, anti-anxiety medications, sedatives, and often, antiviral agents.
 While some also recommend a variety of vitamins and minerals, no good scientific evidence supports their usage.